-In evaluating local programs impact on disadvantaged communities, PCE also looks at the impact on California Alternate Rates for Energy (CARE) and Family Electric Rate Assistance (FERA) customers.
+In evaluating the impact of such local programs on disadvantaged communities, PCE also looks at the impact on California Alternate Rates for Energy (CARE) and Family Electric Rate Assistance (FERA) customers.
 As of June 30, 2018, PCE has 29,373 CARE accounts and 1,126 FERA accounts.